News_

 Take Cherie Beninger, a 33-year old Mexican-Canadian who worked as a sustainability consultant in Mexico before enrolling in the Master of Sustainability last year.

-"After five years of working in the field, I realized I needed a master's to increase my knowledge of sustainability and advance my career," Beninger says, sharing that she was drawn to the program both because it was based in a vibrant city like Sydney, and because of the broad range of topics it covered.
+"After five years of working in the field, I realised I needed a master's to increase my knowledge of sustainability and advance my career," Beninger says, sharing that she was drawn to the program both because it was based in a vibrant city like Sydney, and because of the broad range of topics it covered.

 “I’m particularly interested in energy, climate change, and what business can do to reduce its environmental footprint; but sustainability is really about how one thing can impact many other aspects,” she notes.